Get

 6. Your Dog Breed May Have More Propensity Towards Water

 Also, some dogs naturally take to water more than others.
 Some breeds are more likely to enjoy the outdoors than others, and some may fare better when exposed to wet weather.
-For example, several breeds, like the Newfoundland, are better suited for handling colder temperatures.
-Nova Scotia Duck Tolling Retrievers have a top coat that is water resistant, so they won’t feel the wetness of the rain as much as dogs that have a single thin coat.
+For example, several breeds, like the Newfoundland with their thick double coat, are better suited for handling colder temperatures.
+Nova Scotia Duck Tolling Retrievers have a top coat that is water-resistant and helps repel moisture, so they stay drier and more comfortable in the rain compared to dogs with a single thin coat.

 divider dog paws 2 oct 2024